M-Ahadi/X-View/README.md

 # X-View

 X-View is an interface for [X-ray Core](https://github.com/XTLS/Xray-core) to make VPN configuration.
 This project is inspired by [x-ui](https://github.com/vaxilu/x-ui) project.
-Currently, this project is in alpha state.

 ## Todos
-- [ ] Clean the code!
-- [ ] Test all configuration for all protocols
 - [ ] Add option to put vpn behind nginx
 - [ ] Add option to put vpn behind cloud
 - [ ] Support multi-user